Burn It Down (Linkin Park song): Commercial performance

 "Burn It Down" debuted at number 30 on the US Billboard Hot 100, selling 115,000 downloads in its first week.
 The song slid down to number 62 the following week on the US Billboard Hot 100.
-It stayed on the chart for 23 weeks.The song debuted at number 11 on the US Billboard Hot Digital Songs chart in its first week and number 2 on the Rock Songs chart.
+It was their last Top 40 hit until 2023's "Lost".
+The song debuted at number 11 on the US Billboard Hot Digital Songs chart in its first week and number 2 on the Rock Songs chart.
 The song peaked at number 1 on the US "Alternative Songs" chart as well as the US rock songs and US mainstream rock songs chart becoming their second song after "New Divide" to do so.
-This was their 11th (and final) #1 hit on the Alternative chart as well as their 6th (and final) #1 on the Mainstream Rock charts.
+This was their 11th #1 hit on the Alternative chart as well as their 6th #1 on the Mainstream Rock charts.
 The song reached its million sales mark in the US in December 2012, and as of June 2014, it has sold 1,297,000 copies in the US.

 In Poland, "Burn It Down" peaked also at number 1 and in Germany, it peaked at number 2, becoming their most successful song in these countries.
 It is also their first single to chart in France since "Shadow of the Day" peaked at number 20.